vixriihi/zf-jsonld/README.md

 ### User Configuration

-This module utilizes the top level key `zf-hal` for user configuration.
+This module utilizes the top level key `zf-jsonld` for user configuration.

 #### Key: `renderer`

-This is a configuration array used to configure the `zf-hal` `Hal` view helper/controller plugin.
+This is a configuration array used to configure the `zf-jsonld` `JsonLD` view helper/controller plugin.
 It consists of the following keys:

-- `default_hydrator` - when present, this named hydrator service will be used as the default hydrator by the `Hal` plugin when no hydrator is configured for an entity class.
+- `default_hydrator` - when present, this named hydrator service will be used as the default hydrator by the `JsonLD` plugin when no hydrator is configured for an entity class.
-- `render_embedded_entities` - boolean, default `true`, to render full embedded entities in HAL responses; if `false`, embedded entities will contain only their relational links.
+- `render_member_entities` - boolean, default `true`, to render full embedded entities in JsonLD responses; if `false`, embedded entities will contain only their relational links.
-- `render_collections` - boolean, default is `true`, to render collections in HAL responses; if `false`, only a collection's relational links will be rendered.
+- `render_collections` - boolean, default is `true`, to render collections in JsonLD responses; if `false`, only a collection's relational links will be rendered.
-- `hydrators` - a map of entity class names to hydrator service names that the `Hal` plugin can use when hydrating entities.
+- `hydrators` - a map of entity class names to hydrator service names that the `JsonLD` plugin can use when hydrating entities.

 #### Key: `metadata_map`

-The metadata map is used to hint to the `Hal` plugin how it should render objects of specific class types.
-When the `Hal` plugin encounters an object found in the metadata map, it will use the configuration for that class when creating a representation; this information typically indicates how to generate relational links, how to serialize the object, and whether or not it represents a collection.
+The metadata map is used to hint to the `JsonLD` plugin how it should render objects of specific class types.
+When the `JsonLD` plugin encounters an object found in the metadata map, it will use the configuration for that class when creating a representation; this information typically indicates how to generate relational links, how to serialize the object, and whether or not it represents a collection.